rackerlabs/docs-cloud-identity/CONTRIBUTING.md

 # Contributor guidelines

-These guidelines provide the general process for maintaining source code that builds the Rackspace Identity developer documentation.
+These guidelines provide the general process for maintaining source code that builds the Identity developer documentation.

 - [Project description](#project-description)
 - [Updating and adding content](#updating-and-adding-content)